Ben-Pollard/event_predictor/README.md

 ## Installation
 Clone this repo.
-Build the docker image: `docker build `
+Build the docker image: `docker build -t event_predictor:latest .` This will take a while when it first runs as it downloads an image with miniconda installed.

-## How to start up the score server
+## How to start up the prediction server
-`docker run `
+`docker run -p 80:80 event_predictor python Scorer/Predict.py`

+If you run the container more than once you might find that you need to change the port mapping.
+To get around this you can specify a new port on the host e.g. -p 81:80.
+You would then need to send prediction requests to this new port.

 ## How to use
 POST a request to http://0.0.0.0:80/predict
 The API expects one JSON record per query, e.g.:
-`curl -H "Content-Type: application/json" -X POST -d '{"rsvp_limit":10}' http://127.0.0.1:80/predict`
+`curl -H "Content-Type: application/json" -X POST -d '{"rsvp_limit":10}' http://0.0.0.0:80/predict`

 The required field names for each query are:
+* rsvp_limit: The maximum number of YES RSVPs that this event will allow

 ## How to change the dataset